jaydeelew/CompareAI/docs/README.md

-# CompareAI Documentation
+# CompareIntel Documentation

-Welcome to the CompareAI documentation!
+Welcome to the CompareIntel documentation!
 This directory contains comprehensive documentation for developers, contributors, and users.

 ## 📚 Documentation Structure